annatel/libphonenumber/README-Annatel.md

 - you should now see the assets.zip file in the "Assets" file list
 - done ✅

+## Check the new version

+You should update antl_phonenumber build environment to use the new version and check that all its tests still pass!

 ## Use the new version

 You can now update the Earthfile of your projects with the url of the new assets.zip file.